-[This year, 2014 (in America) the appearance day of Srila Bhaktivinoda Thakura is September 6th.
-This lecture was delivered by Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja on the Appearance Day of Sri Saccidananda Bhaktivinoda Thakura, at the Sri Krsna Caitanya Mission in Vienna, founded by Prapujyacarana Sri Srimad Bhakti Vaibhava Puri Maharaja, on September 19, 2002.
+[This lecture was delivered by Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja on the Appearance Day of Sri Saccidananda Bhaktivinoda Thakura, at the Sri Krsna Caitanya Mission in Vienna, founded by Prapujyacarana Sri Srimad Bhakti Vaibhava Puri Maharaja.
 Srila Narayana Maharaja and the 150 devotees in attendance were extremely pleased by the exceptional degree of hospitality exhibited by the devotees from this matha.
 Srila Maharaja remarked that these excellent displays of Vaisnava etiquette, and the beautiful, well-organized facility, are ideal examples for all Vaisnava preaching centers.

 I offer millions of dandavat pranamas unto the lotus feet of my Gurudeva, Nitya-lila-pravista Om Visnupada Sri Srimad Bhakti Prajnana Kesava Gosvami Maharaja.
 My dandavats to Paramapujyapada Prapujyacarana Om Visnupada Sri Srimad Bhakti Vaibhava Puri Maharaja, and to our guru-parampara.